A Fan's Notes (film)

-A Fan's Notes is a 1972 Canadian comedy film directed by Eric Till, based on the novel of the same name.
+A Fan's Notes is a 1972 Canadian comedy film directed by Eric Till, based on Frederick Earl Exley's novel of the same name.
 It was entered into the 1972 Cannes Film Festival.

 Plot

 Jerry Orbach plays a middle-aged dreamer and football fan, longs to be someone rich and famous but instead has to come to terms with the fact he can only be a fan, not a player.